rusty-labs/thermal-mechanical-camera/README.md

    b) For TS118, this sensor returns analogue signal, which will be converted to temperature afterwards.

-The project costs - 25$.
+Overall cost - 25$.

-Description of folders:
+Folders descriptions:

 1. arduino\scanner - contains arduino code for running the scanning process.
 2. circuits - contains circuits for stepper controller and signal amplification.